-Banks in the Faroe Islands are also subject to a capital conservation buffer, which was 2.5% in 2020.
-In addition to this, banks may also be required to reserve capital for countercyclical fluctuations in the economy, as well as requirements that enhance the banks' resilience to large fluctuations in the Faroese economy.
+Banks in the Faroe Islands are also subject to a capital conservation buffer, which was 2.5% in 2021.

+In addition to this, banks are required to reserve capital for countercyclical fluctuations in the economy, as well as requirements that enhance the banks' resilience to large fluctuations in the Faroese economy.

-To address fluctuations in the Faroese economy, the Danish Systemic Risk Council has, in consultation with Faroese authorities, recommended an additional systemic buffer of 2% in 2020.
+To address fluctuations in the Faroese economy, the Danish Systemic Risk Council has, in consultation with Faroese authorities, imposed an additional systemic buffer of 2% in 2021.
+This systemic buffer applies to Faroese exposures.

 The countercyclical buffer for the Faroes, which is fixed every quarter by the Danish Minister for Industry, Business and Financial Affairs, has so far been fixed at 0%.
+In December 2021, the Danish Systemic Risk Council recommended that the Danish Minister for Industry, Business and Financial Affairs set a countercyclical capital buffer of 1% for Faroese exposures effective from 31 March 2023.